rleap-project/d2l/readme.md

 The configuration of each experiment can be inspected by looking at the experiment file.

-## The D2L Docker image
+## Using the Docker image
-You can also use D2L from the provided Docker image.
-In order to build it or run it, you need [a Docker installation](https://docs.docker.com/engine/installation) on your machine.
+In order to use the provided Docker image, you need [a Docker installation](https://docs.docker.com/engine/installation) on your machine.

-### Building the Docker image
+### Building the image

 Build the docker image with the following command from the repo root:
 ```shell script